 - 1. No in school gap in progress between DP and Non DP. - 2.
 Positive Progress 8 figure for DP pupils. - 3.
-Support the barriers to literacy through targeted intervention. - 4.
+Support the barriers to literacy through targeted intervention.4.
 High prior attainment DP pupils achieve in line with their peers. - 5.
-Attendance of DP pupils is 95% and above in line with whole school.
+Attendance of DP pupils is at the expected national averagE for all pupils.